morganzp/keypad_password_storage/README.md

 indicator stays on and the servo rotates a degree at a time until it reaches 180 degrees.
 It stays in this unlocked state for 5 seconds and then the red LED indicator glows and the servo locks again, going from 180 degrees to 90 degrees.
+Below are the references in which i consulted to find information on the keyPad and Servo libraries.

+REFERENCES:
+- Stanley, Mark, and Alexander Brevig.
+"KeyPad Library."
+Arduino Playground.
+N.p., n.d.
+Web.
+5 Mar.
+2016.
+- "The Software Servo Library."
+Arduino Playground.
+N.p., n.d.
+Web.
+4 Mar.
+2016.